Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-linux.rst

     :width: 60%
     :alt: nextcloud in file manager

-To explore alternative distros beyond this guide, visit this link. `Linuxhint guide <https://linuxhint.com/linux_file_managers_nextcloud/>`_ and our `Nextcloud Master Thread <https://community.start9.com/t/nextcloud-master-thread/>`_.
+To setup other Linux distributions, check out this `Linuxhint guide <https://linuxhint.com/linux_file_managers_nextcloud/>`_ and our `Nextcloud Master Thread <https://community.start9.com/t/nextcloud-master-thread/>`_.
 Please share your feedback - it is very valuable to our community!

 Standalone Clients
 ------------------
 For those that prefer to use a desktop client or your desktop environment does not support account integrations.

 .. note:: The desktop version of NextCloud doesn't have much of a user interface.
-Once installed, it solely lives in the top right hand corner of the desktop in the navbar.
-When it's synced, the icon turns into a checkmark with a circle around it.
+Once installed, it solely lives in the your system tray or navigation bar.
+You can click on this icon to access the app.

 File Syncing - Nextcloud Desktop
 ================================